uutzinger/BioMedicalSensorBoard/temperature.md

 ## Full bridge circuit for custom Thermistors

 ### Wheatstone Bridge
-For accurate readings a Wheatstone bridge is needed to record the resitance of a thermnistor.
+For accurate readings a Wheatstone bridge is needed to record the resistance of a thermistor.
 This is a full bridge with 4 resistors.
 Such bridge will be insensitive to temperature changes at the location of R1,R2 and R3 as long as they are kept close to each other.

 <img src="./assetts/Wheatstone.svg" alt="drawing" height="300"/>